Morality Is Evolving

 Morality and ethics are firmly linked to notions of fairness.
 This applies to all levels of social interaction.
 We know, for example, that democracy and capitalism have done much to advance civilization and improve everyday lives.
 But democracy is not infallible; it can be better or bad depending on the policies of governments and how much these governments truly represent the people.
 The most advanced (moral) political and economic systems are those that are fair to all members of society.
 They are ethical.

-Whereas ethics has more to do with defining socially acceptable behavior with regard to the rights of all individuals, morality is an individual’s innate sense of rightfulness, integrity, trustworthiness, and duty.
-Other meanings include decency, godliness, and goodness.
-True, morality can be an outgrowth of reason but it reaches its pinnacle of discernment when guided by spiritual ideals.
-It is an intrinsic quality of humanity, having its origins in the inner, spiritual urge to be selfless and altruistic.
+Morality is an outgrowth of reason but reaches a pinnacle of discernment when guided by spiritual ideals.
+Morality is an intrinsic quality of humanity, having its origins in the inner, spiritual urge to be selfless and altruistic.
 Animals can be trained to react in certain ways and they naturally protect their young, but they have no ability for thoughtful morality.

 From a spiritual perspective, morality should apply equally to all.
 As one example of the potential cross-cultural nature of morals, consider the golden rule, which is to treat others as you would like to be treated—do for others as you would have them do for you.